Chesterfield, Derbyshire: Food and drink

+Nightlife is centred mainly in the Church Way, Holywell Street and Corporation Street areas.
+The Brampton Mile, west of the town centre is known for the number of public houses on a 1 mi stretch of Chatsworth Road.

 In February 2006, the first international gluten free beer festival was held in Chesterfield.
 The Campaign for Real Ale (CAMRA) hosted the event as part of its regular beer festival in the town.

 The arts

 The Winding Wheel, hitherto an Odeon Cinema, is a venue for concerts, exhibitions, conferences, dinners, family parties, dances, banquets, wedding receptions, meetings, product launches and lectures.
 Past notable performers include Bob Geldof, The Proclaimers and Paddy McGuinness.
-Chesterfield Symphony Orchestra give three concerts a year there.
+It also hosts performances of the Chesterfield Symphony Orchestra.

-The "Pomegranate Theatre", formerly the Chesterfield Civic Theatre and previously the Stephenson Memorial Theatre) is a listed Victorian building in what is now known as the Stephenson Memorial Hall, with an auditorium that seats about 500 people.
+The "Pomegranate Theatre", formerly the Chesterfield Civic Theatre and previously the Stephenson Memorial Theatre, is a listed Victorian building in what is now known as the Stephenson Memorial Hall.
+It has an auditorium that seats about 500 people.
 Shows are given throughout the year.
 Also in the Stephenson Memorial Hall is the Chesterfield Museum, opened in 1994.
 Until 1984 it was used as the town's main library.
 The museum is owned by Chesterfield Borough Council, as are the Winding Wheel and the Pomegranate Theatre.
 The box office for both venues is located in the entrance area of the theatre.

 The Royal Mail building, Future Walk, in West Bars, was once the site of Chetwynd House, referred to locally as the AGD.
-Here a work by sculptor Barbara Hepworth Carved Reclining Form or Rosewall was prominently displayed for many years and nicknamed Isaiah by local critics, as it resembled a crude human face with one eye higher than the other ("eye's 'igher").
+Here a work by sculptor Barbara Hepworth Curved Reclining Form or Rosewall was prominently displayed for many years and nicknamed Isaiah by local critics, as it resembled a crude human face with one eye higher than the other ("eye's 'igher").
 The work was due to be sold in 2005, but reprieved as a work of national significance.
 Other artworks of note include A System of Support and Balance by Paul Lewthwaite, outside Chesterfield Magistrates' Court.